wangning-001/DSNet/README.md

 For Places2 Challenge Dataset, train the model for 2,000,000 iterations and finetune for 1,000,000 iterations.
 (3,000,000 in total)

-## The organization of this code

-This part is for people who want to build their own methods based on this code.

-The core of this code is the `model.py` file.
-In specific, it defines the organization of the model, training procedures, loss functions and the parameter updating procedure.

-Before we start training/testing, the model and its components are initialized by `initialize_model(self, path=None, train=True)` method which builds a randomly initialized model and tries to load the pretrained parameters.
-The pipeline of the initialized model is provided in `modules`(The DSNet in our case).

-After the model is initialized, the method `cuda(self, path=None, train=True)` is called, which moves the model to the gpu given there exists avaliable cuda devices.

-When training the network, `train(self, train_loader, save_path, finetune = False)`  is called.
-This method requires an external dataloader that provides images and masks and the path to save the model.
-Given the dataloader correctly produces training data, the forward and backward propagation procedures are alternatively performed by calling `forward(self, masked_image, mask, gt_image)` and `update_parameters(self)`.
-The `forward` method simply feeds the data to the generator network and saves the output results.
-The `update_parameters(self)` updates the generator and discriminator separately (in our case, the discriminator doesn't exist).
-When updating the generator and discriminator, we calculate the loss functions and update the parameters.

-After training, we can test the data.
-At this time, a dataloader that provides the test data are required and the path where you want to save the generated results should also be given.
-## Building your own method
-To modify the method or build your own method based on this code, you can do this by changing the `DSNet.py` and `model.py` files.
-Some examples are given below:

-To change the training targets for generator, you can modify the `get_g_loss` method in model.py.

-To change the architecture of the model, you might want to modify the `DSNet.py` file.

-To add a discriminator for the DSNet, you need to 1.define the discirminator and its optimizer in `initialize_model` and `cuda` methods and 2.define the new loss functions for the discriminator and generator and 3. define parameter updating procedure in `update_D` method.
 ## Improving the code
 This code will be improved constantly.
 More functions for visualization are still to be developed.

 ## Citation
 If you find the article or code useful for your project, please refer to
 ```